handpoint/handpoint.github.io/management.md

     - Transform your business with a single integration
 tms:
   title: "Your payments strategy must be part of your scaling strategy"
-  description: "Setting up a terminal has never been simpler.
-The Handpoint Terminal Management System lets you set up a merchant in minutes.<br>Handpoint's remote key injection, remote software updates, and instant config file building system put the power to control the entire merchant experience in your hands."
+  description: "Setting up a terminal has never been simpler. <br>Handpoint's remote key injection, remote software updates, and instant config file building system put the power to control the entire merchant experience in your hands."
   list:
     - title: "Seamless Activation: "
       description: "The right keys instantly with no costs, no delays, no support"